wbsg-uni-mannheim/PyDI/docs/wiki/Home.md

 # Information Extraction

 The Information Extraction module derives structured, typed attributes from text‑heavy or semi‑structured columns.
 It supports pattern‑based extraction with regular expressions, custom Python functions for dataset‑specific logic, and model‑based extraction using large language models.
-Extracted fields are appended as new columns and can be evaluated against a gold standard when available.
+Extracted fields are appended as new columns and can be evaluated against an expected/validation dataset when available.

 Supported Approaches (module `PyDI.informationextraction`)
 - Regex‑based extraction: `RegexExtractor` applies rule sets of patterns with optional post‑processing to normalize results (e.g., amounts, dates, units).